-If you have questions about a tax issue; need help preparing your tax return; or want to download free publications, forms, or instructions, go to IRS.gov to find resources that can help you right away.
+If you have questions about a tax issue; need help preparing your tax return; or want to download free publications. forms, or instructions, go to IRS.gov to find resources that can help you right away.

 Preparing and filing your tax return.
-After receiving all your wage and earnings statements (Form W-2, W-2G, 1099-R, 1099-MISC, 1099-NEC, etc.); unemployment compensation statements (by mail or in a digital format) or other government payment statements (Form 1099-G); and interest, dividend, and retirement statements from banks and investment firms (Forms 1099), you have several options to choose from to prepare and file your tax return.
+After receiving all your wage and earnings statements (Forms W-2, W-2G, 1099-R, 1099-MISC, 1099-NEC, etc.); unemployment compensation statements (by mail or in a digital format) or other government payment statements (Form 1099-G); and interest, dividend, and retirement statements from banks and investment firms (Forms 1099), you have several options to choose from to prepare and file your tax return.
 You can prepare the tax return yourself, see if you qualify for free tax preparation, or hire a tax professional to prepare your return.

 Free options for tax preparation.
-Go to IRS.gov to see your options for preparing and filing your return online or in your local community, if you qualify, which include the following.
+Your options for preparing and filing your return online or in your local community, if you qualify, include the following.

-Free File.
-This program lets you prepare and file your federal individual income tax return for free using brand-name tax-preparation-and-filing software or Free File fillable forms.
+- Free File.
+This program lets you prepare and file your federal individual income tax return for free using software or Free File Fillable Forms.
 However, state tax preparation may not be available through Free File.
-Go to IRS.gov/FreeFile to see if you qualify for free online federal tax preparation, e-filing, and direct deposit or payment options.
+Go to IRS.gov/FreeFile to see if you qualify for free online federal tax preparation, e-filing, and direct deposit or payment options. - VITA.

-- VITA.
 The Volunteer Income Tax Assistance (VITA) program offers free tax help to people with low-to-moderate incomes, persons with disabilities, and limited-English-speaking taxpayers who need help preparing their own tax returns.
-Go to IRS.gov/VITA, download the free IRS2Go app, or call 800-906-9887 for information on free tax return preparation. - TCE.
+Go to IRS.gov/ VITA, download the free IRS2Go app, or call 800-906-9887 for information on free tax return prepa- - TCE.
 The Tax Counseling for the Elderly (TCE) program offers free tax help for all taxpayers, particularly those who are 60 years of age and older.
 TCE volunteers specialize in answering questions about pensions and retirement-related issues unique to seniors.
-Go to IRS.gov/TCE, download the free IRS2Go app, or call 888-227-7669 for information on free tax return preparation. - MilTax.
-Members of the U.S. Armed Forces and qualified veterans may use Mil-Tax, a free tax service offered by the Department of Defense through Military One-Source.

-For more information, go to MilitaryOneSource (MilitaryOneSource.mil/ MilTax).
+Go to IRS.gov/TCE or download the free IRS2Go app for information on free tax return preparation. - MilTax.
+Members of the U.S. Armed Forces and qualified veterans may use MilTax, a free tax service offered by the Department of Defense through Military OneSource.
+For more information, go to MilitaryOneSource (MilitaryOneSource.mil/MilTax).

-Also, the IRS offers Free Fillable Forms, which can be completed online and then filed electronically regardless of income.
+Also, the IRS offers Free Fillable Forms, which can be completed online and then e-filed regardless of income.